Gauge ECM87 Mods

 The ECM87 circuit, despite the '87' moniker, is a derivative of the Schoeps CMC5 design, and is linear in its high-frequency response.
 Therefore a K47 capsule is a better match for this microphone -- or, you could modify the circuit using one of the options listed below.

-The easy fix to swap the stock capsule for an RK-47 or RK7, both of which would give the mic a neutral (rather than peaky) top end, wonderful detail in the mids -- fantastic for vocal applications -- and an overall more balanced, musical sound.
+The easy fix to swap the stock capsule for an RK-47, which would give the mic a neutral (rather than peaky) top end, wonderful detail in the mids -- fantastic for vocal applications -- and an overall more balanced, musical sound.

 #2: "Pushbutton Filter" circuit upgrade kit for CAD GXL2400